by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 - It is also good to know that from Helsinki you can catch a ferry an be in the Estonian capital, Tallinn, in just 2 hours.
 Many of our clients visiting Helsinki take advantage of that and enjoy a fun daytrip in gorgeous Tallinn.

 - There’s much scenery to be enjoyed and road conditions are generally good, but winter driving requires experience.
-This is particularly true if you are heading north in Sweden or Finland.
+This is particularly true if you are heading north in Sweden or Finland to see the Northern Lights, for instance.
 That means that you are getting close to crossing the Arctic Circle… expect snow!

 - Returning a car at a location other than the pick up one will cost you.
 One-way fees are hefty!